Would you know if you were the subject of a phishing attack?

 Many people claim that they’d be able to tell right away if they received an email from an illegitimate source.
 If that were the case, there wouldn’t be 1.5 million new phishing websites every month.
 A 65% increase in attacks in one year!

-Hackers would have moved on to their next idea for swindling people out of their identities and money.
+Hackers would have moved on to their next idea for swindling people out of their identities and money if these attacks weren't working.
 So how do you spot a phishing attack and avoid falling victim yourself?

 Sender email address: Always check to make sure that the email address is legitimate.
 Amateur hackers will send things from Gmail or Hotmail accounts and hope you don’t notice.